AnurimaG/AnurimaG/README.md

 - 🌱 I’m currently learning JAVA FULL STACK DEVELOPMENT

 - 🎯 Goals :
-    * Seeking opportunities to start my carrer in Java Programming.
+    * Seeking opportunities to start my career in Java Programming.
     * Looking forward to contributing to Projects and learning from the developer community

 - 📫 How to reach me :